Mayor McCA: Career

 McCa moved to the United Kingdom in 2005; in 2006 he released his album Cue Are Es Tea You, and by 2007 McCa was performing there in clubs and bars.

 He toured with Finger Eleven, Noisettes, Feist, Slow Club, Nick Oliveri and Blag Dahlia, as well as appearing at the Secret Garden Party festival.
 He recently toured with Bob Log III and The Magic Numbers in early 2009.
 He has also played extensively in Canada.

 On 15 February 2010, McCa released his hand-made animated video for the song, "Drinkalottawater".
 The video was directed by Dean Chalkley and Yemisi Brookes.

 In early 2012 the Mayor retired his one-man band but carried on writing songs under C.A.
 Smith.
-He released his first single, "Time" and "Judge Judy" on Records Records Records.
+He released his first singles, "Time" and "Judge Judy" on Records Records Records.
 His debut album, "Someone You Love" was released on We Are Busy Bodies in North America.
 It was released worldwide in November 2012.